raphlinus/raphlinus.github.io/_posts/2018-12-28-bezier-arclength.markdown

 Another lesson is that simpler curves such as quadratics are easier to work with and ultimately give better results in spite of needing more of them to accurately represent a curve.
 I found this holds for the [nearest point] method; for quadratics there's an exact solution based on solving a cubic equation, but cubics require subdivision.
 I suspect the same will be true of other algorithms including offset curve.

+## Other resources

+Behdad has a great [TYPO Labs 2017 presentation] on the math used for variational fonts.
+The implementation of [arclength in FontTools] uses the same basic analytical approach, and this is shown in the video along with low-order Legendre-Gauss Quadrature and recursive perimeter-chord subdivision.
+The presentation also shows exact calculation of area using Green's theorem (also [implemented][kurbo-area] in kurbo) and the use of SymPy to compute curve properties symbolically.

+Jacob Rus has an interactive [Bézier Segment Arclength] Observable notebook.
+It uses high-degree Chebyshev polynomials, which are closely related to Legendre polynomials, and there's a sophisticated inverse solver (needed for dashing).
+The inverse solver in kurbo is bisection, which is robust but not as fast in smooth cases.

+## Future work

+I think arclength of quadratics is pretty much settled at this point.
+For cubics, the current solution is pretty good, but can likely be improved a bit more.
+Certainly I make no claims the error metric is perfect, and a tighter bound on that would unlock exploiting higher degree quadrature, which could converge a lot faster.
+One promising approach is to identify problematic inputs (ones for which the actual error is worse than what a simplistic error metric would predict).
+If, as seems likely, curves with cusps are an important category of those, then using the [Stone and DeRose geometric characterization] could help find those (thanks Pomax for the idea).
+Another idea (thanks to Jacob Rus) is to search for curvature maxima and use that to guide the subdivision.
+Determining maximum curvature should be fairly tractable, but as always there's a tradeoff between the cost of computing the error metric vs the savings in subdivision.

+Applying a Newton method is likely to speed up the inverse method.
+That shouldn't be too hard.

+Perhaps an enterprising math enthusiast will be inspired to take up these problems.
+If so, I'll happily incorporate the work into kurbo.

+I personally am inclined to declare victory and move on.
+There are other interesting curve problems to solve!

 ## Thanks

-Thanks to Pomax for the primer, Legendre-Gauss quadrature resources, and encouraging me to write this blog.
-Thanks to Behdad for the shared intellectual curiosity about Bézier math and the application to fonts.
+Thanks to Pomax for the primer, Legendre-Gauss quadrature resources, and encouraging me to write this blog, as well as some feedback.
+Thanks to Behdad for the shared intellectual curiosity about Bézier math and the application to fonts, plus resource suggestions.
 Thanks to Mateusz Malczak for his derivation of the analytical quadratic Bézier arclength formula and permission to adapt his code.
+Thanks to Jacob Rus for feedback and suggestions.

 And thanks to you for reading!